Join the People Bank: Get involved and help shape adult social care and health support and services

 Aside from contributing to and learning more about services, Jacqui has found other benefits from being a member.
 She said: “It’s a great opportunity to meet different people and understand their views.
 It’s also great for keeping your brain alert.”

 Jacqui recommends that to join the People Bank: “You need to feel confident to challenge people if necessary.
-Observation and listening skills are a must, and over time you develop these abilities and build your confidence.
+Observation and listening skills are a must, and over time you develop these abilities and build your confidence.”

-How to join the People Bank
+How to join

-You can join the People Bank by completing this online application form below.
+You can join the People Bank and Citizens' Panel by completing this online application form.
 If you aren’t online, please get in touch and we will post a form to you.
+If you need this information in a different format or language, or you would like help to complete your application form, please contact us.

 Update your existing membership details